MrBertieG/ev-forum/README.md

 [Top of the page](#top)
 ## <a name="wireframe">3.
 Wireframe</a>
 The wireframe was created using Balsamiq.
+As you can see, as the project evolved, the design has also changed, however the wireframe was crucial in identifying which design approach the website will take.

 ![mobile wireframe](media/readme_img/mobile_frame_1.png)
 ![mobile wireframe](media/readme_img/mobile_frame_2.png)